MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-at-the-edge-content.md

 1. A function sends compliant data and anomalies to Azure Storage.
 1. Globally relevant and compliant insights are available in the global app.
 1. Data from edge scoring is used to improve the model.
-1. (feedback loop) The model re-training can be triggered by schedule.
-The data scientists works on the optimization.
+1. (feedback loop) The model retraining can be triggered by a schedule.
+Data scientists work on the optimization.
 The improved model is deployed and containerized as an update to the container registry.

 ## Components